poalrom/top-builds/README.md

 Works using free services:
 - Hosted on GitHub Pages
-- Caching data every day using Travis CI
+- Caching data every day using Github Actions
 - Using public API of raider.io and battle.net

 ## Who are uses this?